Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning: Biscotti design

 \subsection{Blockchain consensus}

-Because VRF-computed subsets are globally observable by each peer, and based only on the SHA-256 hash of the latest block in the chain, ledger forks should rarely occur in Biscotti.
+Because consistent hashing based subsets are globally observable by each peer, and based only on the SHA-256 hash of the latest block in the chain, ledger forks should rarely occur in Biscotti.
 For an update to be included in the ledger at any iteration, the same noising/verification/aggregation committees are used.
 Thus, race conditions between aggregators will not cause forks in the ledger to occur as frequently as in e.g., BitCoin~\cite{Nakamoto:2009}.

-When a peer observes a more recent ledger state through the gossip protocol, it can catch up by verifying that the computation performed is correct by running the VRF for the ledger state and by verifying the signatures of the designated verifiers and aggregators for each new block.
+When a peer observes a more recent ledger state through the gossip protocol, it can catch up by verifying that the computation performed is correct by running the consistent hashing protocol for the ledger state and by verifying the signatures of the designated verifiers and aggregators for each new block.

 In Biscotti, each verification and aggregation step occurs only for a specified duration.
 Any updates that are not successfully propagated in this period of time are dropped: Biscotti does not append stale updates to the model once competing blocks have been committed to the ledger.
 This synchronous SGD model is acceptable for large scale ML workloads which have been shown to be tolerant of bounded asynchrony~\cite{Recht:2011}.
-However, these stale updates could be leveraged in future iterations to lead to faster convergence if their learning rate is appropriately decayed~\cite{Dean:2012}.
-We leave this as an optimization for future work.
+However, these stale updates could be leveraged in future iterations if their learning rate is decayed~\cite{Dean:2012}.
+We leave this optimization for future work.